microfleet/core/README.md

 Initializes plugin, which has 2 methods: `.attach` - it would be called with `service` as context and conf as first arg When `conf` is omitted - it looks for `mod.name` - make sure this is also exported.
 `.attach` can return `connect` and `close` functions, which must return promises for starting and stopping the plugin

+### postHook(event, ...args)

+Performs `Promise.map` listeners defined for `event`.
+All of them are called with the context of the `mservice` and args are applied as a spread.
+This is useful when you want to track custom event hooks completion in the app.

+Constructor accepts `hooks` Object, which contains of a map of `event` to a `function` or array of `functions`.
+They could either be sync or a `promise`.

 ## Plugins